Big Brother (Australian TV series) season 13

-Big Brother Australia 13, also known as Big Brother 2021, is the thirteenth season of the Australian reality television series Big Brother.
-It began airing on 26 April 2021 on Seven Network.
+The thirteenth season of the Australian reality television series Big Brother, also known as Big Brother 2021, began airing on 26 April 2021 on Seven Network.
 Sonia Kruger returned as host of the series.
-The concept for this season is More Than Meets The Eye.
+The concept for this season is More Than Meets the Eye.

 This season revolved around strangers living in a house together with no communication with the outside world as they competed for $250,000.
 They were constantly filmed during their time in the house and were not permitted to communicate with those filming them.
 Over the course of the competition, housemates will compete in challenges for power and safety before voting each other out of the house.
 When three housemates remain, the Australian public decided which finalist would win the grand prize.

 The series was filmed from October to December 2020 and aired from April to late June in the following year on Seven Network.
 The live finale was aired on 29 June 2021, where Marley Biyendolo was declared the winner and won a prize of $250,000 with Christina Podolyan and Sarah Jane "SJ" Adams being declared as the Runners-up.
 In addition, Biyendolo also won a prize of $10,000 after winning the challenge on Episode 26.